Skip to main content

 How it works

-• You set N° resources per ticket
+• Enable Usage of resources per ticket and set N° resources per ticket

 • For every ticket sold, the system reserves that many units from the resource capacity.